genericmoniker/mirror/README.md

 ### Weather

-Current weather and forecasts using [Dark Sky](https://darksky.net).
+Current weather and forecasts using Open Weather Map.

 ### Worth